Hunar-Bhatia-afk/Hunar_Bhatia-afk-langsmith-MAT496/README.md

 **Lesson 1:Datasets**

-This module taught how to keep a chatbot’s memory across conversations using Threads in LangSmith.
+This lesson taught how to keep a chatbot’s memory across conversations using Threads in LangSmith.
 Each chat turn is tracked with a unique thread_id, keeping related traces linked.
 We used traceable functions to log retrieval, generation, and LLM activity.
 Finally, we built a small RAG chatbot and saw its connected traces inside LangSmith.